-Table 22 shows the transition from net assets according to NGAAP principles to net assets according to Solvency II.
-The total difference is NOK 11.5 billion.
-The main difference is that bonds and loans are valued at NOK 9.1 billion more, technical provisions at NOK 4.7 billion less before the effect of the transitional rule valued to NOK 4.8 billion and subsidiaries at NOK 3.6 billion more under Solvency II.
-Deferred tax asset decreases by NOK 2.3 billion because of the other value changes.
+Table 18 shows the transition from net assets according to NGAAP principles to net assets according to Solvency II.
+The total difference is NOK 8 billion.
+The main difference is that bonds and loans are valued at NOK 3.4 billion more, technical provisions at NOK 0.7 billion more and subsidiaries at NOK 3.4 billion more under Solvency II.
+Deferred tax asset decreases by NOK 1.1 billion because of the other value changes.
 Expected dividend/group contribution is deducted from the NGAAP net assets before taxes.
 Under Solvency II, the expected dividend/group contribution after taxes is included in net assets but deducted in the calculation of own funds.

-TABLE 22 TRANSITION FROM NET ASSETS IN THE FINANCIAL STATEMENTS TO NET ASSETS IN SOLVENCY II
+TABLE 19 TRANSITION FROM NET ASSETS IN THE FINANCIAL STATEMENTS TO NET ASSETS IN SOLVENCY II